mount - phpMan

 for those whose line contains the noauto keyword.
 Adding the -F option will make mount

-fork, so that the filesystems are mounted simultaneously.
+fork, so that the filesystems are mounted in parallel.

 filesystems in the file /etc/mtab.
-The support for regular classic /etc/mtab is com-
+The support for regular classic /etc/mtab is completely

-pletely disabled in compile time by default, because on current Linux systems it is better
+disabled at compile time by default, because on current Linux systems it is better to make

-to make it a symlink to /proc/mounts instead.
-The regular mtab file maintained in
+/etc/mtab a symlink to /proc/mounts instead.
+The regular mtab file maintained in userspace

-userspace cannot reliably work with namespaces, containers and other advanced Linux fea-
+cannot reliably work with namespaces, containers and other advanced Linux features.
+If the

-tures.
-If the regular mtab support is enabled than it's possible to use the file as well
+regular mtab support is enabled, then it's possible to use the file as well as the

 If no arguments are given to mount, the list of mounted filesystems is printed.